 - Complete the DPD BS or post bacc at Cal State LA.
 You will be given a verification statement once you complete the program requirements and your degree is posted.

 - Enter, be accepted, and complete an ACEND-accredited supervised practice program.

-The supervised practice programs, typically called Dietetic Internships, are at least 1000 hours and require an application.
-Competition is fierce for DIs, and there is an estimated acceptance rate of 65% nationwide.
-Students can apply in the spring of their final year at Cal State, LA but there is also a fall match.
+The supervised practice programs, typically Dietetic Internships, are at least 1000 hours and require an application.
+Competition is fierce for DIs, with an estimated acceptance rate of 65% nationwide.
+Students can apply in the spring of their final year at Cal State, LA, but there is also a fall match.
 A student pays for their internship and all associated costs.
-Information about the various Dietetic internships
+Program Directory

 There various types of internship programs include:

 - traditional face-to-face programs where students may need to relocate